 You have two options to choose from.
-On the one hand, you can make a new Shopware store design from scratch.
-Alternatively, you can opt for the default template.
-The migration can be done to the default template provided by Shopware, and then make design adjustments if need be.
+On the one hand, you can make a new store design from scratch.
+Alternatively, you opt for the default template.
+The migration can be done to the default template provided by the shopping cart solution you pick, and then make design adjustments if need be.